Creation Story – Beginning of time…

 1837– Land Office Business

-March 12, 1837– Oneida was established as Duck Creek in Brown County, but the name was changed to Oneida on August 5, 1850.
-Originally known as Duck creek, Wisconsin in Brown County, the name was changed to Oneida, Wisconsin on August 5, 1850.
+March 12, 1837– The town of Oneida is originally established as Duck Creek in Brown County, but the name was changed to Oneida on August 5, 1850.
 (Post Office letter dated June 23, 1976)

 January 15, 1838- Treaty of Buffalo Creek-Oneidas ceded certain land in Wisconsin reducing reserve to 65,436 acres.
 They also ceded lands in New York and agreed to emigrate to land set aside in the Kansas Territory.